ibm-cloud-docs/vpc/fip-about.md

 You can reserve a floating IP address from the pool of available addresses that are provided by IBM, and you can associate it with a network interface of any instance in the same zone.
 That interface will also have a private IP address.
 Each floating IP address can be associated with only one interface or public gateway.
 Currently, floating IP supports only IPv4 addresses.

+When a virtual server instance with an attached floating IP is deleted, reclaimed, or canceled, the floating IP isn't automatically released.
+The floating IP remains in your account as a billable resource until you manually release it.
+To avoid unexpected charges, release any floating IPs that are no longer needed.
+For more information, see [Deleting a VPC and its associated resources](/docs/vpc?topic=vpc-deleting-vpc-resources&interface=ui).
+{: important}

 ## External connectivity
 {: #fip-external-conn}